-Dr. Tia C. M. Tyree is a Professor at Howard University within the Department of Strategic, Legal and Management Communications.
+Dr. Tia C. M. Tyree is a Professor and Assistant Chair within the Department of Strategic, Legal and Management Communication at Howard University.
 She currently teaches undergraduate courses in the department’s strategic communications sequence and graduate courses within the Department of Communication, Culture and Media Studies.

 Her research interests include African-American and female representations in the mass media, hip hop, rap, reality television, film and social media.
 She published articles and book chapters in several journals and books, including Women and Language; Howard Journal of Communications; Journalism: Theory, Practice & Criticism; Spectrum: A Journal on Black Men; Feminist Theory and Pop Culture and Journal of Black Studies.
 She is the author of The Interesting and Incredibly Long History of American Public Relations, a unique introductory book designed to familiarize the reader to the roots of U.S. public relations.
 She is also co-editor of HBCU Experience – The Book, which is a collection of personal essays from HBCU graduates, and Social Media: Pedagogy and Practice, a premier book in the field of social media research.